Liberal Arts & Sciences Available Sessions

 - $95 Online Application Fee

-Choose a 3-week or 6-week session.
-Each session, you'll enroll in 1 elective course.
+Choose a 4-week or 8-week session.
+In the 4-week session, you'll enroll in 1-2 courses, while in the 8-week session you'll enroll in 2 courses.
 Elective courses meet for 45 contact hours/3 credits.
-Students in the 3-week session may earn up to a total of 3 credits (45 contact hours); students in the 6-week session may earn up to a total of 6 credits (90 contact hours).
+Students in the 4-week session may earn 3-6 credits (up to 90 contact hours); students in the 8-week session may earn up to a total of 6 credits (90 contact hours).

 Prior to departure, you'll select your preferred courses.
 You will be enrolled into courses based on their availability.
 It is in your best interest to have multiple alternative courses approved by your home university prior to your departure due to course availability.
 Please consult with your academic advisor at your home university on credit pre-approval guidelines.